ArPaN-DS/News_Headlines_Web_scraping/README.md

 ## 📘 Project Overview
 This project focuses on web scraping news headlines from various sources using Python libraries such as **BeautifulSoup** and **Selenium**.
 The scraped data is intended for use in downstream NLP tasks like claim verification, misinformation detection, and more.

+💡 This notebook is capable of web scraping **dynamic websites** by leveraging Selenium, allowing interaction with JavaScript-rendered content.

 ---

 ## 🔧 Technologies Used